haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/trouble/trouble_fastly.md

 				}
 6. If you use [Configuration Management](http://devdocs.magento.com/guides/v2.1/cloud/live/sens-data-over.html#cloud-config-specific-recomm), you should have a configuration file.
 Edit the `app/etc/config.app.php` (2.0, 2.1) or `app/etc/config.php` (2.2) file and make sure the setting `'Fastly_Cdn' => 1` is correct.
 The setting should not be `'Fastly_Cdn' => 0` (meaning disabled).

 	If you enabled Fastly, delete the configuration file and run the `bin/magento magento-cloud:scd-dump` command to update.
-For a walk-through of this file, see [Example of managing system-specific settings]({{ page.baseurl }}/cloud/live/sens-data-initial.html).
+For a walk-through of this file, see [管理系统特定配置的示例]({{ page.baseurl }}/cloud/live/sens-data-initial.html).

 If the module is not installed, you need to install in an Integration environment branch and deployed to Staging and Production.
-See [Set up Fastly]({{ page.baseurl }}/cloud/access-acct/fastly.html) for instructions.
+See [快速设置]({{ page.baseurl }}/cloud/access-acct/fastly.html) for instructions.

 ### Fastly-Magento-VCL-Uploaded is not present {#no-VCL}
 During installation and configuration, you should have uploaded the Fastly VCL.
 These are the base VCL snippets provided by the Fastly module, not custom VCL snippets you create.
 For instructions, see [Upload Fastly VCL snippets]({{ page.baseurl }}/cloud/access-acct/fastly.html#upload-vcl-snippets).